 How Heel Pain Manifests

-Heel pain can begin very intermittently, but, over time, become more consistent, more intense, and can even spread to the other foot.
-For this reason, early intervention is best when it comes to treating heel pain.
+With this condition, the pain can begin very intermittently, but, over time, become more consistent, more intense, and can even spread to the other foot.
+For this reason, early intervention is best.

 There is some good news when it comes to heel pain: plantar fasciitis generally responds well to conservative, non-surgical treatment, including stretching exercises, medications, padding and strapping, orthotic devices, night splints, and physical therapy.
 In fact, a recent study in the Washington Post showed that plantar fasciitis patients being treated with non-invasive exercises were 1.6 times more likely to be cured than those patients receiving cortisone injections!
 So that means you probably won't need a steroid injection for heel pain.
 As long as you come in to see me early on in your pain journey.